-Lee holds a Master of Science in Architecture and Urban Design from Columbia University and a Bachelor of Architecture, with Honors, from the Israel Institute of Technology.
+Lee Joined SCAPE in 2017.
+She holds a Master of Science in Architecture and Urban Design from Columbia University and a Bachelor of Architecture, with Honors, from the Israel Institute of Technology.
 She is the recipient of the Honor Award for Excellence in Design for her work at Columbia, as well as the Lucille Smyser Lowenfish Memorial Prize and the William Kinne Travel Fellowship.
-Lee teaches urban design at Columbia University’s Graduate School of Architecture, Planning, and Preservation, where she led the program’s regional design studio in the Hudson Valley.
-She also co-chairs the fellows forum at Design Trust for Public Space, and the Advisory Council at Transportation Alternatives.
+Lee teaches urban design at Columbia University’s Graduate School of Architecture, Planning, and Preservation She also co-chairs the Fellows Forum at Design Trust for Public Space, and the Advisory Council at Transportation Alternatives.

 Registered Architect: Israel, New York